RetroUnreal/DRTracker/README.md

 Needs to be your current target/focus to work.
 Doesn't track anything else.
 Blame the shitty CLEU on epoch...

 The DR will show up on cast, but will refresh after it falls off, since this is how DR's should work.
-A s far as I know the DR starts counting after the debuff falls off. (in TBC at least...)
+As far as I know the DR starts counting after the debuff falls off. (in TBC at least...)
 Might be able to add a command that only starts showing the DR after the debuff falls off if you would prefer that.
 Or if I'm wrong about DR's LMK.

 Commands:\
 /drt unlock — Unlock and show the target/focus DR frames to move them.